walker76-school/athleticstorm/FinalDocumentation/Local Dev Setup and Config.md

 Nginx does not start on its own.
 To get Nginx running and configured as a service, execute the following commands:

-\&gt; sudo systemctl enable nginx
+>sudo systemctl enable nginx

-\&gt; sudo systemctl start nginx
+>sudo systemctl start nginx

 If you are running a firewall, run the following commands to allow HTTP and HTTPS traffic:

-\&gt; sudo firewall-cmd --permanent --zone=public --add-service=http
+>sudo firewall-cmd --permanent --zone=public --add-service=http

-\&gt; sudo firewall-cmd --permanent --zone=public --add-service=https
+>sudo firewall-cmd --permanent --zone=public --add-service=https

-\&gt; sudo firewall-cmd --reload
+>sudo firewall-cmd --reload